by Justin Williams

 ”If he makes trouble, at least allow me to defend you.”

 ”He won’t hurt me.
 Not this morning.
 And for you, your number one command is to do them no harm.
 Any of them,” he said.
-Then he sighed, his face dropping suddenly into sadness. ”They do enough to themselves.”
+Then he sighed, his face dropping into sadness. ”They do enough to themselves.”

-We neared the village.
+We neared the town.

-”It’s always a pleasure, Alma,” he said.
+The Clockmaker grinned. ”It’s always a pleasure, Alma,” he said.

 ”He’s been appointed Protector, you know.”